E-commerce

 What is user feedback?

-User feedback is any information a customer or visitor provides about their experience: satisfaction, friction, idea, complaint.
-The format varies: survey, public review, interview, chat message, tracked behavior (with consent).
-As soon as personal data is involved (email, purchase history), the GDPR framework applies: legal basis, information, retention period.
-The CNIL factsheets on legal bases help you choose the appropriate basis (consent, contract, legitimate interest, etc.).
+User feedback is any information a customer or visitor gives about their experience: satisfaction, friction, an idea, a complaint.
+The form varies: survey, public review, interview, chat message, tracked behavior (with consent).
+As soon as personal data are involved (email, purchase history), the GDPR framework applies: legal basis, information, retention period.
+The fact sheets from CNIL on legal bases help choose the appropriate basis (consent, contract, legitimate interest, etc.).

-For the strategic view before operations, also read the 5 steps for an effective feedback strategy.
+For the strategic vision before the operational side, also read the 5 steps for an effective feedback strategy.

 Why feedback programs fail

-A process that looks good “on paper” can remain inactive if no one makes decisions, if tools do not communicate with each other, or if leadership does not see a link with revenue.
+A setup that looks good on paper can remain inactive if no one makes decisions, if the tools do not talk to each other, or if management sees no link to revenue.
 Common patterns:

-• No owner: each team sends a survey, without a consolidated view or prioritization.
+• Absence of owner: each team sends a survey, with no consolidated view or prioritization.

-• Questions that are too long or too vague: the reader drops off, or the responses are not actionable.
+• Questions that are too long or too vague: the reader gives up, or the answers are not usable.

 • Listening bias: only public reviews or support tickets are read, while other segments (silent buyers, abandoned carts) remain invisible.